-OCEE and OCEI Co-location Operations in (j) any parts of Chorus' Network requiring isolation and for how long; (k) the control and isolation points identified; (1) any storage requirements; (m) a dust management plan; (n) a waste management plan; (o) any work that produces spark or flame (hot work); (p) the tools and protective equipment required (e.g. power tools less than 1 kW, power tools greater than 1 kW, isolating transformers, vacuum cleaners, gas operated equipment, non combustible fire blankets, anti static dust sheets, fire extinguishers and sand bags); and (q) any specific access requirements.
+(h) the name and services provided by any sub-contractor or third party; (i) the risks and hazards identified; (j) any parts of Chorus' Network requiring isolation and for how long; (k) the control and isolation points identified; (I) any storage requirements; (m) a dust management plan; (n) a waste management plan; (o) any work that produces spark or flame (hot work); (p) the tools and protective equipment required (e.g. power tools less than 1 kW, power tools greater than 1 kW, isolating transformers, vacuum cleaners, gas operated equipment, non combustible fire blankets, anti static dust sheets, fire extinguishers and sand bags); and (q) any specific access requirements.
 57.3 Health and safety 57.3.1 All work must comply with the appropriate health and safety guidelines.
 The Access Seeker must make itself aware of and comply with all emergency and evacuation plans that apply to each Chorus Exchange.
-57.4 Working on Chorus sites 57.4.1 Where a secure Chorus Site employs a security guard, the Access Seeker must report to the security guard upon accessing and leaving.
-57.4.2 Access on public holidays can be arranged by phoning Chorus' Security Operations Centre on 06-350-7051 or 0800-10-30-60, then following the IVR prompts.
-57.4.3 Any Chorus supplied identification must be worn in accordance with the access card rules.
-Each accredited representative of the Access Seeker must also wear his or her own identification issued by the Access Seeker when entering a Exchange.
-The identification must show the wearer's name, photo and the Access Seeker's name.
-57.4.4 Cellular phones must be turned off in sign-posted areas and within 1 metre of telecommunications equipment.
-57.4.5 The Access Seeker is responsible for the removal of rubbish and for cleaning and maintaining its equipment and the area around it.
-57.5 Electric tools and appliances 57.5.1 Use of portable electrical equipment with a power rating of less than 1 kW is permitted in the vicinity of all telecommunications equipment.
+57.4 Working on Chorus sites 57.4.1 re a secure Chorus Site employs a security guard, the Access er must report to the security guard upon accessing and leaving.
+57.4.2 Oper ss on public holidays can be arranged by phoning Chorus' Security ations Centre on 06-350-7051 or 0800-10-30-60, then following /R prompts.
+57.4.3 acces must Seeke Chorus supplied identification must be worn in accordance with the as card rules.
+Each accredited representative of the Access Seeker also wear his or her own identification issued by the Access er when entering a Exchange.
+The identification must show the er's name, photo and the Access Seeker's name.
+57.4.4 lar phones must be turned off in sign-posted areas and within 1 e of telecommunications equipment.
+57.4.5 Access Seeker is responsible for the removal of rubbish and for ing and maintaining its equipment and the area around it.
+57.5 Electric tools and appliances 57.5.1 of portable electrical equipment with a power rating of less than 1 permitted in the vicinity of all telecommunications equipment.

 An isolating transformer must be used with 230 V equipment that is not clearly labelled as double insulated.

-57.5.2 Electrical equipment with a power rating greater than 1 kW must not be used within 1 metre of any telecommunications equipment.
+- 57.5.2 Electrical equipment with a power rating greater than 1 kW must not be used within 1 metre of any telecommunications equipment.
 230 V equipment over 1 kW must not be plugged into an outlet on any telecommunications equipment frame, cabinet or rack.
 Only the outlets on a building's wall may be used.
-An isolating transformer must be used if the equipment is not insulated - RCDs do not provide the necessary earth isolation.
-57.5.3 Where it is proposed to use electrical equipment with a power rating greater than 2 kW, the approval of a Chorus site manager must first be obtained.
-Any conditions for use attached to the approval must be strictly adhered to.
+An isolating transformer must be used if the equipment is not insulated - RCDs do not provide the necessary earth isolation. - 57.5.3 Where it is proposed to use electrical equipment with a power rating greater than 2 kW, the approval of a Chorus site manager must first be obtained.
+Any conditions for use attached to the approval must be strictly adhered to. - 57.6Static57.6.1As telecommunications equipment is very sensitive to static electricity, extreme care must be taken when working in Exchanges.
+Anti-static wrist straps and floor mats must be used at all times.